devcode1981/File-Provider-Storage/README.md

   gitlab_ci_repo=git@gitlab.com:example/gitlab-ci.git gitlab_runner_repo=git@gitlab.com:example/gitlab-ci-runner.git
 ```

+In order to more easily contribute changes back from a fork of the GitLab repository, you can run `support/set-gitlab-upstream` after `make` has finished.
+This creates a remote named `upstream` for [the canonical GitLab CE repository](https://gitlab.com/gitlab-org/gitlab-ce).

+This also modifies `make update` (See [Update gitlab and gitlab-shell repositories](Update gitlab and gitlab-shell repositories)) to pull down from the upstream repository instead of your fork, making it easier to keep up-to-date with the project.

+If you want to push changes from upstream to your fork, run `make update` and then `git push origin` from the `gitlab` directory.

 If you are going to work on Gitlab Geo, you will need [PostgreSQL replication](#postgresql-replication) setup before the "Post-installation" instructions.

 ### GitLab Enterprise Edition